Consistent Manifold Representation for Topological Data Analysis: Conclusion

 The proposed method replaces a small $\epsilon$ radius, or $k$ in the k-nearest neighbors method, with a unitless continuous parameter $\delta$.
 The theory proves the existence of a correct choice of $\delta$, and it needs to be tuned in specific examples.
 While the difference between the CkNN and the kNN constructions is fairly simple, the crucial difference is that the approximation \eqref{kNNdensity} only holds for $k$ small, relative to $N$.
 By varying the parameter $\delta$ and holding $k$ constant at a small value we can construct multi-scale approximations of our manifold that are still consistent with the underlying manifold.
 This contrasts with the standard kNN approach, where the parameter $k$ is varied and both the coarseness of the manifold approximation and the underlying manifold geometry are changing simultaneously (because the scaling function is changing).

 Surprisingly, a careful analysis of the bias and variance of the graph Laplacian as a spectral estimator of the Laplace-Beltrami operator is a key element of the proof of consistency.
 The variance can be infinite on non-compact manifolds, depending on the geometry, creating a previously unknown barrier to spectral convergence.
 The variance calculation also allows us to explain why the relative error of the eigenvalue increases along with the eigenvalue, and we determine the part of the spectrum that can estimated with constant relative error, as a function of the data size $N$.
-These results lend further support to the choice of CkNN as a graph construction, since in this case spectral convergence holds for any Riemannian manifold, compact or non-compact, with smooth boundary or no boundary, and for any smooth sampling density.